 - Insulectro offers materials for Printed Electronics, some examples: polyester film - trade name Mylar and other brands, polycarbonate, transfer film for fabric and flexible circuitry in wearables.

 - What’s the difference between conventional and printed electronics?
 Conductivity, and Resistance - know the sheet resistance and use a comparable copper thickness and width.

-- Altium Designer 19 and Tactotek, who do in-mold structural electronics are working on relative design features in Altium.
+- Altium 19 and Tactotek, who do in-mold structural electronics are working on relative design features in Altium.